 “There’s an app for that!”

 Yes, Apple’s marketing tagline for their App Store does apply here.
 In fact, there are multiple apps for this particular need.
-Some of them are completely free.
+Some come without fees.
 Others are paid.
-Some offer limited functionality for free, with advanced features locked behind a paywall.
+Some offer limited functionality for no fees, with advanced features locked behind a paywall.
 Regardless, there’s probably an option that will work for you.

 We should point out that all of these apps require you to also download a small application for your PC too.
 The smartphone app will connect to the PC software (which is essentially running a small server for your phone to communicate with).
 So make sure you download both parts in order to make these apps work properly.